Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Simulation for basis construction

 \section{Simulation for basis construction}

-Proposition~\ref{prop:selection} suggests that our natural cubic spline basis in \eqref{eqn:ncs} is desirable in the VS-knot and free-knot splines.
-We now perform a numerical study to demonstrate the computational efficiency of the proposed basis construction.
-The simulation setups are identical to those in Section~\ref{sec:sim1} and Section~\ref{sec:sim1_poigau}.
-Along with the basis construction in \eqref{eqn:ncs}, we consider using the widely used truncated power natural cubic splines given in equations (5.4) and (5.5) in \citet{hastie2009elements}.
-In our simulation, both basis constructions are used for the VS-knot splines.
+Proposition~\ref{prop:selection} suggests that the natural cubic spline basis in \eqref{eqn:ncs} is advantageous for both VS-knot and free-knot splines.
+To demonstrate the computational efficiency of this proposed basis construction, we conduct a numerical study.
+The simulation setups are identical to those described in Sections~\ref{sec:sim1} and~\ref{sec:sim1_poigau}.
+Along with the basis construction in \eqref{eqn:ncs}, we also consider the commonly used truncated power natural cubic splines as detailed in Equations (5.4) and (5.5) of \citet{hastie2009elements}.
+Both basis constructions are applied to VS-knot splines in our simulations.

-Figure~\ref{plot:basis1} compares the computation time of the simulation using both basis constructions over 500 replications.
-(We only need to examine the computation runtime, as the two basis constructions yield exactly the same performance.)
-The runtime is measure under the system with an AMD Ryzen 5 3500X 6-Core processor.
-The figure shows that our basis construction facilitates the computation time.
-In particular, the relative time improvement is more pronounced in Gaussian regression than in the logistic and Poisson regression models.
-This is attributed to the fact that logistic and Poisson regression models involve more extensive computation because of the requirement for calculating the maximum likelihood estimates in every iteration of MCMC.
-In contrast, Gaussian regression is computationally less demanding as the maximum likelihood estimate is unnecessary, resulting in a larger proportion of the computation time being dedicated to the basis construction compared to the other cases.
+Figure~\ref{plot:basis1} compares the computation times for both basis constructions across over 500 replications.
+Since the two basis constructions yield identical performance, we focus solely on computational runtime.
+The measurements were taken using a system equipped with an AMD Ryzen 9 7950X3D CPU.
+The results indicate that our proposed basis construction leads to faster computation times.
+Notably, the relative time improvement is more significant in Gaussian regression compared to logistic and Poisson regression models.
+This is due to the more extensive computation required by logistic and Poisson regression models, as they must calculate the maximum likelihood estimates in every MCMC iteration.
+In contrast, Gaussian regression is less computationally intensive, as the maximum likelihood estimate is not necessary, allowing a larger proportion of the computation time to be allocated to basis construction.